-We mulch some of our borders, trees and plants to impede weed growth, retain moisture, to promote better root growth and at the same time it gives a professional appearance.
+We mulch some of our borders, trees and plants and the reason for doing so is to impede weed growth, retain moisture, to promote better root growth and at the same time it gives a professional appearance.

 Mulch will provide a home for many soil macro and micro-organisms as well as fungi and insects that will slowly convert this mulch into a humus-rich soil.